Harshitham195/Harshitham195/README.md

 - **Skills and Expertise:** Proficient in Python, SQL, data visualization, and more, developed through hands-on experience and continuous learning.

 - **Connect with Me:** Interested in discussing opportunities in analytics or software Testing?
-Let’s connect on [LinkedIn] https://www.linkedin.com/in/hmadihalli/ or via [email] harshitham195@gmail.com.
+Let’s connect on LinkedIn - https://www.linkedin.com/in/hmadihalli/ or via email - harshitham195@gmail.com.

 Thank you for visiting—I look forward to connecting with you!